The Yagami school were excellent carvers of iron, known for their 1000 monkey designs.

 The Kunikiyo line of smiths started with Shimada Kichiemon, born in 1602 in Matsuhiro city, Shinshu.
 Initially a student of his father the swordsmith Shimana Sukemune, he left his hometown and became a star student of grandmaster swordsmith and samurai Horikawa Kunihiro.
 Kunihiro was known for making swords in many different styles, often with horimono.

 He left Kyoto in 1614 after his master’s death went on to serve the Daimyou of Echizen, Matsudaira Tademasa in 1616.
 In 1627 he changed his name to Kunikiyo, using his master's character for Kuni (國), when he was granted the Yamashiro-daijo noble title from the imperial court.
 He gained the more prestigious Yamashiro-no-kami title in the following year, 1628.1 He was then also allowed to carve the 16 petal imperial family chrysanthemum mon into his swords, a very high honor.
-Old sources are not consisten in when he passed, either in 1649 at age 60 or 1665 at age 76, old sources are not consistent in this.2
+Old sources are not consisten in when he passed, either in 1649 at age 60 or 1665 at age 76.2

 The title and smith's name were then continued by his son.
 The work of the first and second-generation Kunikiyo is nearly indistinguishable, both consistently produced high-quality blades.
 They worked mostly in suguha hamon which they mastered like few others, as is apparent from this sword.
 The second generation achieves slightly tighter forging than the first, while the first generation produced brighter crystals in the hamon.